falexwolf/falexwolf.me/research.md

 Title: Research

-In the past years, machine learning has started to help map, understand, and predict the molecular biology of single cells.
+In the past years, computational models have started to help map, understand, and predict the biology of single cells.

-Before joining the field in 2015, I developed computational approaches to predict the emergent behavior of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.
+This page covers academic research; most of the industry research of recent years is unpublished.
+Before 2015, I developed computational approaches to predict the emergent behavior of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.

-This page covers academic research only.

 ---